krzemienski/awesome-from-stars/README.md

 * [LeaVerou/dabblet](https://github.com/LeaVerou/dabblet): An interactive CSS playground
 * [dagostini/DADependencyInjection](https://github.com/dagostini/DADependencyInjection): An example project on how to use dependency injection.
 * [mxhdg/dadjoke-ui](https://github.com/mxhdg/dadjoke-ui): A Python 3 Flask project which provides a simple web ui for an open source dadjokes generator
-* [dagger/dagger](https://github.com/dagger/dagger): An open-source runtime for composable workflows.
-Great for AI agents and CI/CD.
+* [dagger/dagger](https://github.com/dagger/dagger): The agent-ready test platform.
+Test any codebase end-to-end, repeatably and at scale.
+Runs locally, in your CI server, or directly in the cloud.
 * [dailydotdev/daily](https://github.com/dailydotdev/daily): daily.dev is a professional network for developers to learn, collaborate, and grow together 👩🏽‍💻 👨‍💻
 * [rainyear/dailybot](https://github.com/rainyear/dailybot): Daily Bot - Parse RSS and ChatGPT it.
 * [baowenbo/DAIN](https://github.com/baowenbo/DAIN): Depth-Aware Video Frame Interpolation (CVPR 2019)